buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 https://material.io/design/components/tooltips.html

-> Tooltips display informative text when users hover over, focus on, or tap an element.

 This is useful:

 https://storage.googleapis.com/spec-host-backup/mio-design%2Fassets%2F0B54x0KDcs5U-a0Vrdnlib1R5TFk%2Ftooltip-usage-do.png

 -->

 Providing user feedback is essential and tool tips are a helpful way to do this, providing users with guidance where it’s needed.
-Tool tips are often opened **on top of the screen the use is currently on** saving a round trip back and forth between pages.
+Tool tips are often opened **on top of the screen the user is currently on** saving a round trip back and forth between pages.

-**\/\* MORE HERE \*\/**
+Tool tips can also display informative text when users hover over, focuses on or taps an element.